mdn/content/files/en-us/web/api/clipboard/writetext/index.md

 ### Return value

-A {{jsxref("Promise")}} which is resolved once the clipboard's contents have been updated.
+A {{jsxref("Promise")}} that is resolved once the clipboard's contents have been updated.
 The promise is rejected if the caller does not have permission to write to the clipboard.

 ## Security